About CitySoil Farm

 Beyond water resources, we also acquire and salvage building and art materials from second hand stores, online advertising sites, and community members.
 We invest in sustainable resources and recycling so our demonstrations and workshops can be more easily replicated.
 Our collaboration with the community helps to share the value of these practices.

 As it has for the past 40 years, King County cleans the water and produces Loop, a natural fertilizer and soil builder.
 Using Loop recycles the nutrients in our food back to the land, the same way nature does.
 Grounded in decades of research and rigorously tested, Loop is produced according to precise standards.
-Since 1976, Sawdust Supply has composted Loop into the commercial product GroCo compost.

 The King County Recycled Water Program produces a reliable and sustainable supply of crystal-clear and odor-free water.
 It's called "the right water for the right use" because it is the perfect water for landscape and crop irrigation, industrial processes and wetland enhancement.
 It is engineered for safety and reliability, making its quality more predictable than many existing surface and groundwater sources.